lukematt574/EnjoySockets/README.md

 EnjoySockets supports **.NET 6** and **.NET 8+**, including **Native AOT** support.

-> [!TIP]
+> [!CAUTION]
-> For maximum server-side performance, it is recommended to use **.NET 8 or newer** without Native AOT.
-This allows the JIT compiler to perform advanced, hardware-specific optimizations during runtime.
+> Native AOT is recommended primarily for client applications.
+> For server-side applications, using the standard runtime is recommended to avoid reflection limitations and ensure full framework functionality.

 ### Native AOT Configuration